msama/uniend/README.md

-omniend
+uniend
 =======

-A general purpose and reusable backend for storing key value data
+A general purpose and reusable backend for storing key value data.
+UniEnd stand for "universal backend".